averyhiebert/groundstation/documentation/overview.md

 decoded by the ground station.
 The system uses [rtl\_fm](http://kmkeen.com/rtl-demod-guide/), part of the rtl-sdr project, to demodulate the signal.
-The output from `rtl_fm`, which is essentiall raw audio data, is piped into [direwolf](https://github.com/wb2osz/direwolf), which decodes the APRS packets into a string containing latitude and longitude (in "degrees, decimal minutes" format), as well as altitude.
+The output from `rtl_fm`, which is essentially raw audio data, is piped into [direwolf](https://github.com/wb2osz/direwolf), which decodes the APRS packets into a string containing latitude and longitude (in "degrees, decimal minutes" format), as well as altitude.
 The exact format and content of the